-During the course of the school year, field trips may be taken to local areas of interest in coordination with an area being studied in class or to take advantage of special community events.
+During the course of the school year, field trips may be taken to local areas of interest or take advantage of special community events.
 Some of our field trips may be in-house field trips where we bring in activities for our students to participate in.
-Parents will be notified in advance of an upcoming trip and field trip dates are also listed on school calendar.